-Lustre is an open-source file system designed for applications that require fast storage – where you want the storage to keep up with the compute.
+FSx for Lustre is an open-source file system designed for applications that require fast storage, where the storage needs to keep up with the compute.

-FSx handles the traditional complexity of setting up and managing high-performance Lustre file systems
+handles the traditional complexity of setting up and managing high-performance Lustre file systems.

-FSx for Lustre provides a native file system interface and works as any file system does with your Linux operating system.
+provides a native file system interface and works as any file system does with the Linux operating system.

 FSx for Lustre Deployment Options

 designed for temporary storage and short-term processing of data.